SirPepe/ornament/Readme.md

 // testEl.log logs "Connected!"
 ```

+You can also still use the regular `connectedCallback()`.

 ### `@disconnected()`

-**Method decorator** that causes decorated class methods to run when the
+**Method and class field decorator** that causes decorated class methods to run
-component disconnects from the DOM and the component's `disconnectedCallback()`
+when the component disconnects from the DOM and the component's
-fires:
+`disconnectedCallback()` fires:

 ```javascript
 import { define, adopted } from "@sirpepe/ornament";